Malise I, Earl of Strathearn

 Malise (Gaelic: Maol Íosa; fl.
 1099–1141) is the earliest-known earl, or mormaer, of Strathearn in central Scotland.

+Biography

 In 1138, Malise participated in King David's invasion of England, and he fought in the vanguard at the Battle of the Standard.
 Like his son and successor Ferquhard, Malise is largely absent from the witness lists of Scottish royal charters, indicating a lack of involvement in royal government.
 He was, however, a witness to a charter of David, confirming certain gifts and grants to Dunfermline Abbey, dated about 1128.

 Aelred of Rievaulx portrays Malise as the chief representative of the native Scottish faction at the royal court, opposed to the faction of Normans led by Robert de Brus.

-He married Rosabella Forteith, by whom he had his son Ferquhard, his only known issue.
+He married Rosabella of Forteith, by whom he had his son Ferteth, his only known issue.